bart747/bart747/_posts/2015-11-19-maintainable-ui.md

 Your article page doesn't need a three column version.

-One media-obiect layout with extra modifier classes is better than a few completely different ones.
+One media-object layout with extra modifier classes is better than a few completely different ones.
 Mod classes are something like this: <code>.photo-big, .text-only, .secondary.</code>